abhirathod95/travel-blog/src/blog/travel/2019-01-09/Morocco.md

 ## **8 - Don’t always believe it when he says he’s a “government official guide”**

 We're laughing about it now, but we unfortunately fell for this scheme by following a "guide" in Marrakesh.
 Instead of telling us any Marrakesh history as promised, we were taken to a Berber carpet shop and a pharmacy selling argan oil to be wooed/guilt tripped into buying something.
 When we had finally pulled ourself away from buying anything, the guide had abandoned us in a random alley.
-Luckily, we were close by to the main square, Jemaa al Fna, to find our way.
+Luckily, we were close by to the main square, Jemaa al Fna, to find our way with the help of some locals.

 ![test](../../../images/Morocco/Morocco_8.jpg)